ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 ```

 ## Step 5: Build the application
-Run following command to build this application.
+Run the following command to build this application.
 ```bash
 cd src
 dotnet build
 ```

 ## Step 6: Bootstrapping AWS environment for CDK deployment
-You need to provision few AWS resources in advance in order to deploy a CDK app in an environment.
-Those resources includes:
+You need to provision a few AWS resources in advance to deploy a CDK app in an environment.
+Those resources include:
 - **Amazon S3 bucket** for storing CloudFormation files
 - **IAM roles** that grant permissions needed to perform deployments

 The process of provisioning these initial resources is called _bootstrapping_.

-Bootstrapping is required only once per environment, where the _environment_ is a combination of target AWS account & region into which the stack is intended to be deployed..
+Bootstrapping is required only once per environment, where the _environment_ is a combination of the target AWS account & region into which the stack is intended to be deployed.

-To bootstrap your AWS environment for CDK deployment, run below command.
+To bootstrap, your AWS environment for CDK deployment, run the below command.
 ```bash
 cdk bootstrap
 ```
-Running above command will create necessary resources in AWS.
-See below screenshot.
+Running the above command will create necessary resources in AWS.
+See the below screenshot.

 ![image](https://user-images.githubusercontent.com/13661966/180462232-6d69576c-354f-4fb5-840a-4f0c0ccd51d4.png)